HelenaNN/sd-adaptation-energy/training/README.md

-For instructions on configuring queues, setting paths, and adapting scripts to your hardware, refer to the [launchers README](https://www.google.com/search?q=./launchers/README.md&utm_source=gemini).
+For instructions on configuring queues, setting paths, and adapting scripts to your hardware, go see the [launchers README](https://www.google.com/search?q=./launchers/README.md&utm_source=gemini).